-Determination of the Tropilaelaps status of a country or zone/compartment
+Determination of the Tropilaelaps spp. status of a country or zone

-The Tropilaelaps status of a country or zone/compartment (under study) can only be determined after considering the following criteria:
+The Tropilaelaps spp. status of a country or zone can only be determined after considering the following criteria:

-- 1) a risk assessment has been conducted, identifying all potential factors for Tropilaelaps occurrence and their historic perspective; - 2) Tropilaelaps infestation should be notifiable in the whole country or zone/compartment (under study) and all clinical signs suggestive of Tropilaelaps infestation should be subjected to field and laboratory investigations; - 3) an on-going awareness programme should be in place to encourage reporting of all cases suggestive of Tropilaelaps infestation;
+- 1) a risk assessment has been conducted, identifying all potential factors for Tropilaelaps spp. occurrence and their historic perspective; - the presence of Tropilaelaps spp. should be notifiable in the whole country or zone and all clinical signs suggestive of Tropilaelaps spp. infestation should be subjected to field and laboratory investigations; - an ongoing awareness programme should be in place to encourage reporting of all cases suggestive of Tropilaelaps spp. infestation; - 4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees should have current knowledge of, and authority over, all domesticated apiaries in the country.

-4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees should have current knowledge of, and authority over, all domesticated apiaries in the country.
+Country or zone free from Tropilaelaps spp.

-Country or zone/compartment (under study) free from Tropilaelaps spp
+A country or zone may be considered free from Tropilaelaps spp. after conducting a risk assessment as referred to in Article 9.5.3. but without formally applying a specific surveillance programme if the country or zone complies with the provisions of Chapter 1.4.

-A country or zone/compartment (under study) may be considered free from the disease after conducting a risk assessment as referred to in Article 9.5.3. but without formally applying a specific surveillance programme if the country or zone/compartment (under study) complies with the provisions of Chapter 1.4.
+A country or zone which does not meet the conditions of point 1 above may be considered free from Tropilaelaps spp. after conducting a risk assessment as referred to in Article 9.5.3. and when:

-A country or zone/compartment (under study) which does not meet the conditions of point 1 above may be considered free from Tropilaelaps infestation after conducting a risk assessment as referred to in Article 9.5.3. and when:
+- a) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees has current knowledge of, and authority over, all domesticated apiaries existing in the country or zone: - b) the presence of Tropilaelaps spp. is notifiable in the whole country or zone, and any clinical cases suggestive of Tropilaelaps spp. infestation are subjected to field and laboratory investigations; - for the three years following the last report of the presence of Tropilaelaps spp., an annual survey supervised by the Veterinary Authority or other Competent Authority, with no positive results, have been carried out on a representative sample of apiaries in the country or zone to provide a confidence level of at least 95% of detecting Tropilaelaps spp. if at least 1% of the apiaries were infested at a within-apiary prevalence rate of at least 5% of the hives; such surveys may be targeted towards areas with a higher likelihood of infestation; - d) to maintain free status, an annual survey supervised by the Veterinary Authority or other Competent Authority, with no positive results, is carried out on a representative sample of apiaries in the country or zone to indicate that there has been no new cases; such surveys may be targeted towards areas with a higher likelihood of infestation; - e) either there is no wild or self-sustaining feral population of species of the genus Apis in the country or zone, or there is an ongoing surveillance programme of the wild or self-sustaining feral population of species of the genus Apis which demonstrates no evidence of the presence of the mite in the country or zone; - f) the importation of the commodities listed in this chapter into the country or zone is carried out, in conformity with the recommendations of this chapter.

-- a) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees has current knowledge of, and authority over, all domesticated apiaries existing in the country or zone/compartment (under study); - b) Tropilaelaps infestation is notifiable in the whole country or zone/compartment (under study), and any clinical cases suggestive of Tropilaelaps infestation are subjected to field and laboratory investigations; - c) for the three years following the last reported case of Tropilaelaps infestation, an annual survey supervised by the Veterinary Authority, with negative results, have been carried out on a representative sample of apiaries in the country or zone/compartment (under study) to provide a confidence level of at least 95 percent of detecting Tropilaelaps infestation if at least 1 percent of the apiaries were infected at a within-apiary prevalence rate of at least 5 percent of the hives; such surveys may be targeted towards areas with a higher likelihood of infestation; - d) to maintain free status, an annual survey supervised by the Veterinary Authority, with negative results, is carried out on a representative sample of apiaries in the country or zone/compartment (under study) to indicate that there has been no new cases; such a survey may be targeted towards areas with a higher likelihood of disease; - e) (under study) there is no self-sustaining feral population of A. mellifera, A. dorsata or A. laboriosa, or other possible host species in the country or zone/compartment (under study); - f) the importation of the commodities listed in the chapter into the country or zone/compartment (under study) is carried out, in conformity with the recommendations of this chapter.
+Recommendations for the importation of live queen honey bees, worker honey bees, drone honey bees, larvae of honey bees, and brood combs

-Recommendations for the importation of live queen honey bees, worker bees and drones with associated brood combs
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that:

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the bees come from a country or zone/compartment (under study) officially free from Tropilaelaps infestation.
+1) the commodities come from apiaries situated in a country or zone free from Tropilaelaps spp.;